mila-iqia/myia/ROADMAP.rst

 The intermediate representation should have the same requirements as any other medium-level intermediate representation i.e. *accurate* in the sense that it must fully describe the mathematical operations, and *independent* of the source language that generated it (Python, Lua, etc.) as well as the target language (CUDA, OpenCL, CPU, FPGA, etc.).

-The computation graphs in Theano and TensorFlow have several of these properties already.
-In the compiler literature, this can be seen as an IR using Click's `sea of nodes`_ representation (as used in the `FIRM compiler`_).
-With that perspective, it should be easy to see how we can introduce control flow in the IR (i.e. with region and phi nodes).
+The computation graphs in Theano and TensorFlow have several of these properties already, although their support for control flow is awkward.
+In the compiler literature their approach is most similar to Click's `sea of nodes`_ representation (as used in the `FIRM compiler`_ and the JavaScript V8 TurboFan engine).
+Following those implementations it should be easy to see how we can properly introduce control flow in the IR (i.e. with region and phi nodes).
+Automatic differentiation can be applied directly on this intermediate representation i.e. the gradient of a Phi node is a conditional and vice versa.

+Other ideas include generalizing several tensor operations (inner and outer products, traces, etc.) to Einstein summation nodes, as was done in `Diderot's compiler`__.

-Given that the IR can be used to construct and execute graphs at runtime, it should be represented and processed in an efficient way (e.g. using C, a custom binary format, or an in-memory serialization format such as Flatbuffers_).
+Given that the IR can be used to construct and execute graphs at runtime, it should be represented and processed in an efficient way (e.g. using C/C++, a custom binary format, or an in-memory serialization format such as Flatbuffers_).
 Tools should be provided for serialization and to convert graphs to a human-readable text based representation.

 DMLC's `NNVM project`_ introduces a C++ based intermediate representation, but without support for control flow (i.e. it assumes the graph is acyclical).